shugy0/max-vrchat-fps/README.md

 **The lower the render resolution, the higher your FPS.** In my experience, you can lower this to 80-90% and not be able to tell the difference in quality at all, while increasing your FPS.

-Additionally, **lowering your refresh rate can also increase your performance**, but the lower refresh rate can be very noticeable.
+**Lowering your refresh rate can also increase your performance**, but the lower refresh rate can be very noticeable.
 I don't recommend going lower than 90hz.

+## Quest Link Apps

+If you have a Quest headset that you connect to your computer in order to play PCVR games, there are several apps available to you.
+People report different levels of performance with all of these, so I recommend trying them out and seeing which works best for you.
+Please note that these apps can require additional setup/hardware and are recommended for advanced users.

+- [Virtual Desktop](https://www.meta.com/experiences/2017050365004772/) ($19.99): Widely considered to provide the best performance, but not free.
+- [Steam Link](https://www.meta.com/experiences/5841245619310585/) (Free): Valve's official link app.
+- [ALVR](https://github.com/alvr-org/ALVR) (Free, FOSS): Free and open source alternative.

 ## Other Tips